bashtools/mokctl/docs/package.md

 ```

 This is a state machine implementation for Bash.
-I thought I would put the work in right now to code a simple state machine just in case I end up having to do a lot more with it.
+I thought I would put the work in right now to code a state machine (which isn't pretty) just in case I end up having to do a lot more with it.
 It's surprising how long scripts hang around, and indeed, kubernetes was initially a large set of shell scripts!

 The code currently just makes sure that the correct sub-command and options are supplied for each command.